 In this context, the OECD's education programmes have a key role to play in the achievement of - and measuring progress towards - SDG 4 and its targets.
 There is a high level of complementarity between the SDG 4 agenda and the OECD's education policy tools, instruments, evidence and dialogue platforms.
 The OECD is working with the UIS, the SDG 4 Steering Committee and the technical working groups that have been put in place to help build a comprehensive data system for global reporting, agree on the data sources and formulae used for reporting on the SDG 4 global indicators, and on selected thematic indicators for OECD and partner countries.

-Tertiary education in Education at a Glance 2022
+The theme of vocational education and training in Education at a Glance 2023